PrairieLearn/PrairieLearn/rfcs/003-workspaces.md

 After the MVP, the UX could be improved to reduce the weirdness of needing to have two separate pages open at once, with editing and grading split between tabs.

+### Workspace hosts

+There will be some number of EC2 instances responsible for running the containers that power workspaces.
+The `workspace_hosts` table will store metadata about each host, at a minimum the hostname where it can be reached.
+These will be referenced by the `workspace_host_id` column in the `workspaces` table.

+Workspaces expose a simple API that allow them to be controlled and queried by a PrairieLearn web server.
+That API will be served from `/api/v1/` and include the following routes:

+* `POST /workspace/<workspace_id>/launch`: Begins the asynchronous process of launching a workspace container.
+This entails:
+  * Pull the Docker container
+  * Pull the workspace state from S3
+  * Place workspace state into a directory on disk
+  * Starting a container with the workspace state mounted as the home directory
+  * Change workspace state to `running`
+  * Emit `change:state` websocket event
+* `POST /workspace/<workspace_id>/stop`: Tears down any resources associated with this container.
+* `GET /workspace/<workspace_id>/graded_files`: Responds with a tarball including the set of graded files for this question.

+Workspace hosts will also respond to `/workspace/[uuid]/container/*`, which mirrors the route on the PrairieLearn web server.
+When a workspace host recieves a request to that path, it forwards `*` to the workspace container for that UUID.

+The workspace host will monitor the workspace state (which is mounted into the workspace container and will be written to when the workspace is saved).
+When the host detects a file change, it will upload the current workspace state to S3.
+The workspace host should check that it is still the current host for this workspace in `workspace_host_id` before syncing to S3.

+If the underlying container dies, we set the `workspace_host_id` for that container to NULL and update its state to `stopped`.

 ## Notes

 * Since PrairieLearn will be serving a bunch of different roles depending on context, PrairieLearn's `server.js` should be split up so that only code needed to serve a particular role is loaded.
 While we're refactoring, let's just make it better, do things async, etc.